feathersjs/docs/api/events.md

 ## Custom events

 By default, real-time clients will only receive the [standard events](#service-events).
-However, it is possible to define a list of custom events on a service as `service.events` that should also be passed.
+However, it is possible to define a list of custom events on a service as `service.events` that should also be passed when `service.emit('customevent', data)` is called on the server.
 The `context` for custom events won't be a full hook context but just an object containing `{ app, service, path, result }`.

 > **Important:** The [database adapters](./databases/common.md) also take a list of custom events as an initialization option.